oerc0122/MDANSE/Doc/pages/grouping.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Grouping in the root mean squared deviation (RMSD) analysis calculation
-works similarly to the above mechanism except for the fact that the RMSD
+works similarly to the above mechanism.
+In the RMSD calculation, grouping
-analysis does not use a weight scheme and the grouping is done before
-the square root function is applied to the mean square displacement.
+is done before the square root function is applied to the mean square
-Grouping is done in this way so that the grouping with the RMSD analysis
+displacement.
+This means that grouping with the RMSD analysis will
 gives the same result as the RMSD analysis when only those atom in the
-group are selected.
+group selected.
 For our water and ethanol system the molecule grouping
 the RMSD of water is

 .. math::